The Dead Daisies: Doug Aldrich, Make Some Noise, and Live and Louder (2016–2017)

-On 19 May 2017, the Dead Daisies released their new album titled Live And Louder featuring sixteen songs recorded during the UK/Europe Tour from the fall of 2016.
+On 19 May 2017, the Dead Daisies released their new album, Live And Louder, featuring sixteen songs recorded during the UK/Europe Tour from the fall of 2016.
 Included is a 'Live And Louder' documentary DVD showcasing the 'Make Some Noise World Tour' and selected acoustic tracks along with a massive photo booklet.
-A headline tour throughout the world is now heading to the US via a special concert at Woodstock in Poland with a full orchestra.
+A headline tour throughout the world headed to the US via a special concert at Woodstock in Poland with a full orchestra.

 The band has performed at the cream of the European Festivals including Download Festival, Sweden Rock Festival, Rock Hard Festival, Hellfest and Graspop Metal Meeting.
 Enthusiastic Japanese fans had clamored for the band to return to 'The Land of the Rising Sun' so they did to two sold-out shows in Osaka and Tokyo in July.
 After leaving Japan, the band headed to South America for the first time and played concerts in Brazil, Argentina and Chile before playing a sold-out gig in Mexico City.

-In a major spectacular, the band played the Woodstock Festival (Poland) in Poland along with the Gorzów Philharmonic Orchestra to hundreds of thousands in the audience before heading back to the US for their first headline tour.
+In a major spectacular, the band played the Woodstock Festival in Poland along with the Gorzów Philharmonic Orchestra to hundreds of thousands in the audience before heading back to the US for their first headline tour.
 Aptly titled 'The Dirty Dozen' kicked off in August and saw the band storm through major cities across North America including New York, Chicago, Toronto, Los Angeles and finishing up in Las Vegas.
 They have partnered with sports organizations like the New York Yankees and NASCAR as well as working on a promotion with Harley-Davidson including three exclusive biker shows at Sturgis Full Throttle Saloon on 9 August and two shows at the start of September, the Easyriders Rodeo Tour in Ohio and the National HOG Rally in Milwaukee.